 In fact, with Klatt’s insider tips, all you need is 10 minutes.

-• Your lens prescription.
-Stronger or more complicated prescriptions, such as those for presbyopia or astigmatism, often require particular frame styles, says Klatt.
+- Your lens prescription.
+Stronger or more complicated prescriptions, such as those for presbyopia or astigmatism, can have certain frame requirements or restrictions, says Klatt.

 Those basic facts can help whittle down your selection before you even start browsing, says Klatt.

 Set Your Timer: 5 Minutes